ethanbates14/project2/README.md

-# project2
+# Project 2

-CSCI-S-33a Project 2 - Chatterbox
+Web Programming with Python and JavaScript